python/cpython/Doc/library/dis.rst

 .. opcode:: BUILD_MAP_UNPACK (count)

    Pops *count* mappings from the stack, merges them in a single dictionary, and pushes the result.
-This bytecode is used for implementing iterable unpacking in dictionary displays ``{**x, **y, **z}``.
+This bytecode is used for implementing dictionary unpacking in dictionary displays ``{**x, **y, **z}``.

    .. versionadded:: 3.5